bluerobotics/ping-arduino/examples/README.md

 #Examples
 --------
-* basic_ping: Simply loops and prints out altitude measurements to the console
+* basic_ping: Simply loops and prints out distance measurements to the console